AlignmentResearch/go_attack/configs/sabaki/README.md

-# How to set up sabaki
+# How to set up Sabaki

 You can install Sabaki from https://sabaki.yichuanshen.de/.
 If you are on MacOS, you can install using homebrew with the command